nattadasu/FileBot/README.md

 #### TV, NSFW/LGBTQ+ Example

-For some shows that marked as adult by TMDB, contains NSFW tags/genres or LGBTQ+ terms, the script will append additional information to the file name to make it easier to filter out.
+For some shows that are marked as adult by TMDB, contain NSFW tags/genres or LGBTQ+ terms, the script will append additional information to the file name to make it easier to filter out.